ashutoshbw314/Organized/README.md

 # Organized (hastily)
 An open-source web app to organize data(currently text only) that are important to you.
 Hastily is the version name of this app, because it was developed very hastily.
-(I'm an amateur programmer who don't know to software versioning conventions properly, so I have used a name)
+(I'm an amateur programmer who don't know the software versioning conventions properly, so I have used a name)

 ## Getting Started